The Flatliners: History

 The band self-released its debut album, Destroy to Create in 2005; after signing to Stomp Records, it was reissued on July 19, 2005.
 It saw the band mix punk rock with ska, and was promoted with a Canadian tour.
 In March and April 2006, the band went on the Frostbite Tour alongside Death by Stereo, Bigwig, and Big D and the Kids Table.
 They appeared at the Ska Weekend festival at the end of April 2006.
 In October 2006, they went on a Canadian tour with Much the Same, and then embarked on a short US tour alongside Time Again, Against All Authority, and the Know How.

-The Flatliners signed to Fat Wreck Chords in April 2007; they would distributes the band's next release in every country bar Canada, where it was handled by Stomp Records.
+The Flatliners signed to Fat Wreck Chords in April 2007; they would distribute the band's next release in every country but Canada, where it was handled by Stomp Records.
 Following this, they appeared at the Wakestock festival, toured the US West Coast with No Use for a Name, and performed on the two Canadian dates of the Warped Tour.
-Their second album, The Great Awake, was released on 4 September 2007.
+Their second album, The Great Awake, was released on September 4, 2007.
 In September and October 2007, they went on a Canadian tour, prior to joining up with the Toasters, Saint Alvia Cartel, and the Peacocks.
 A music video for "Eulogy" was posted online in November 2007.
 They ending the year with a US tour with A Wilhelm Scream.

 In February and March 2008, the band appeared on the Fat Wreck Chords Tour, alongside NOFX and No Use for a Name.
 Following this, they went on a US West Coast tour supporting the Loved Ones and a Canadian tour with the Rebel Spell.
 In May 2008, the band performed at the Groezrock festival in Belgium, which was followed by a Canadian tour with Strike Anywhere, Hostage Life, This Is a Standoff, and Carpenter.
 Following this, they appeared at the two Canadian dates of Warped Tour and the Cutting Edge Music Festival.
 They toured with Less Than Jake, Reel Big Fish, and the Real Deal in September 2008, and supported NOFX on their Canadian tour in October 2008.
 They ended the year with an appearance at The Fest in Florida.
 In March 2009, the band appeared at the Harvest of Hope Fest, and then played Groezrock in Belgium soon after.
 Following this, they went on a tour of Europe with NOFX; Snuff appeared on three of the shows.
 In May 2009, they went on a Canadian tour with Hostage Life, leading up to an appearance at the S.C.E.N.E.
 Music Festival.
 They then appeared on Warped Tour again; coinciding with this, they released a split with the Snips.